Abortion-friendly states prep for more patients if Roe falls

 Last week, California Gov. Gavin Newsom proposed $57 million in abortion funding on top of $68 million proposed in January.
 The Democrat said the new proposals include $40 million to pay for abortions for women not covered by Medicaid or private insurance, $15 million for a public education campaign, $1 million for a website listing abortion services and $1 million for research into unmet needs for reproductive health care services.

-Newsom has already signed a law to make abortions cheaper for people with private insurance and the Legislature is considering other bills to increase abortion access, including proposals to let more nurse practitioners perform them.
+Newsom has already signed a law to make abortions cheaper for people with private insurance.
+The Legislature is considering other bills to increase abortion access, including proposals to let more nurse practitioners perform them.

 New York will make $35 million available for abortion services and security, Gov. Kathy Hochul announced last week.
 She said some of that money could be spent on abortions for out-of-state residents traveling to New York.